F1248/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 Note: Machines running macOS Ventura or systems with non-Metal GPUs can't enable SIP outright, due to having a patched root volume.
 Enabling it will brick the installation.

-Going forward with 0.6.6, SIP settings can be accessed from the Security tab shown in the images.
+SIP settings can be accessed from the Security tab shown in the images.

 | SIP Enabled | SIP Lowered (Root Patching) | SIP Disabled |
 | :--- | :--- | :--- |